openefsa/sas-stored-functions-and-macros/README.md

     - matrixColumn, used to specify a matrix code column.
 For example, this can be used for the FoodEx2 to matrix mapping.

   parValues - Macro variable, list of comma separated values of the passed parameters listed in *parNames*.
 The order must be the same, that is, the first value in *parValues* is the value of the parameter named in the first value of *parNames.* Note that since it is a comma separated list, it requires the %quote statement to be passed as input.

+  dcfId - Name of the column of the input dataset containing the DCF id field.
+By default, it is ID.

+  datasetId - Name of the column of the input dataset containing the dataset id field.
+By default it is DATASET_ID.

+  uniqueIdentifier - Name of the column of the input dataset containing the record unique identifier field.
+By default it is RES_ID.

 **Dependencies:**